Uninett/python-logging-humio/README.rst

     that Humio can parse, like ``HumioKVFormatter``.

 ``humiologging.handlers.HumioJSONHandler``
     Sends json-formatted log messages to Humio.
 Does not need a formatter.
-If a formatter is set, this will affect the key ``formattedRecord``.

 Positional arguments:

-    humio_host, ingest_token
+    :humio_host: The url of the humio ingest host
+    :ingest_token: The API token for a Humio repo

 Keyword arguments: